° Renka's Home Page

 broadened choices of media during internet times enhances this segmentation.

-Only 30 years ago, the Big Three TV networks still reigned supreme, which is why
+Back to 35 or 40 years ago, the Big Three TV networks still reigned supreme, which is why

 Audiences pick among outlets for something that fits their initial comfort zone